-2. Direct Contributions: This shows monies that come into your account by donations or by other means, without consideration (or with nothing expected in return).
+Field 2.
+Direct Contributions: This shows monies that come into your account by donations or by other means, without consideration (or with nothing expected in return).
 You cannot enter anything in this section.
 The amounts will come from information that you enter on page 11c.
-Although 2b states that it comes from page 7, I have not seen that occur.

-3a.
+Field 3a.
 Income from Demos and activity fees - Remember the MoL giving you cash and you sent out a check for it?
 You enter the cash you got here.
 That accounts for the deposit you made AND balances the check you sent out.
 If a fund-raiser is done for the American Cancer Society at an event and they hand the proceeds to you and ask you to handle sending out the check, the proceeds would go here, and the check to the ACA would be recorded on page 12b as a donation to another non-profit.
 (Try to avoid this situation if any of the proceeds are in the form of checks.
 If one of those checks bounces, you have now made that your responsibility.
 Life is MUCH easier if the non-profit is the one that has to deal with it.)